guoruijiao/sf-dat-21/unit-projects/4/README.md

 >
 > - Present materials in class.
 > - Submit presentation to instructor via email.
-> - Please submit your homework via Slack.
-In order to submit your assignment please send a private message to Michael Twardos.
-TODO
+> - Please submit your homework via GitHub and send a private message on [Slack](https://sf-dat-21.slack.com) to Azi or Jeremiah with a link to it.

 ---